 You blog will probably have several different categories for the topic it is covering.

 You will be able to select one or several of the categories for each blog post you write.
+The type of the blog post will play a large role here (product review, list article, informational article), but the content itself will probably be even more important.

 Your blog post will have several images in it.